-Medellín’s biggest annual festival starts in August on Friday, August 3, 2018.
-The La Feria de las Flores 2018 (Festival of Flowers) runs from August 3 – August 12.
-And the entire 2018 schedule (in Spanish) can be found here.
+Medellín’s biggest annual festival starts in August on Friday, August 2, 2019.
+The La Feria de las Flores 2019 (Festival of Flowers) runs from August 2 – August 11 in 2019.

 The 10-day festival is a huge annual celebration of paisa culture.
-This year is the 61st annual Feria de las Flores in Medellín.
+This year is the 62nd annual Feria de las Flores in Medellín.
 Also, this festival is the most important social event for the city of Medellín.
 And the Flower Festival is one of the best ways to get an authentic taste of the local culture.

 As usual, this year’s Festival of Flowers schedule is packed with many events, big and small.
-And for this year there is a total of over 400 different events between public and private events for La Feria de las Flores.
+And in 2019 there is expected to be a total of over 400 different events between public and private events for La Feria de las Flores.

-I have attended Feria de las Flores the last six years in a row and a couple years before that.
-Below, I will share the three major highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these big events.
+I have attended Feria de las Flores the last seven years in a row and a couple years before that.
+Below, I will share the two major highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these big events.